 AAA Editor Notes

 Dead Horse Point State Park is 9 mi. n. via US 191, then about 23 mi. s.w. on SR 313.
-A band of wild mustangs was once herded into a natural corral created by cliffs and rock formations and inadvertently left to die of thirst in view of the Colorado River—hence the legend of Dead Horse Point.
+According to legend, a band of wild mustangs was once herded into a natural corral created by cliffs and rock formations and inadvertently left to die of thirst in view of the Colorado River—hence the name.

-The point provides a striking panorama of the pinnacles, buttes and sandstone cliffs of the Colorado River canyon and the meandering river 2,000 feet below.
-The sun and changing weather conditions produce a range of colors on these cliffs.
-The park offers camping, hiking, mountain biking and a visitor center.
+The point offers a striking panorama of the pinnacles, buttes and sandstone cliffs of the Colorado River canyon and the meandering river 2,000 feet below.
+Sun and changing weather conditions combine to lend the cliffs a range of colors.
+Recreational activities include camping, hiking and mountain biking.
+A visitor center also is on site.